-Square does not provide a sandbox eCommerce environment for testing snippets or calls to the Sites or Snippets API.
-For more information, see Testing your application.
+Square doesn't provide a sandbox eCommerce environment for testing snippets or calls to the Sites or Snippets API.
+For more information, see Test your application.

 For best practices and additional requirements for snippets and applications that integrate with the Snippets API, see Best practices.

 Applications that use OAuth require the following OAuth permissions to access and manage site and snippet resources for a Square seller account: